 If you find yourself in this situation, don’t panic — there are a couple of possible solutions.
 We’ll walk you through both.

-If you’re confused about what we’re talking about, consider the just-released iPhone 11.
-It comes running iOS 13, but anyone whose previous iPhone was in the Apple Beta Software Program is already on a beta of iOS 13.1.
-The easiest way to set up the new iPhone would be to install a backup from your old handset, but you can’t do that if that backup was made with iOS 13.1.
-It’s newer than the OS the phone is running, so the device won‘’t install it.
+If you’re confused about what we’re talking about, consider the just-released iPhone 12.
+It comes running iOS 14.1, but anyone whose previous iPhone was in the Apple Beta Software Program is already on a beta of iOS 14.2.
+The easiest way to set up the new iPhone would be to install a backup from your old handset, but you can’t do that if that backup was made with iOS 14.2.
+It’s newer than the OS the phone is running, so the device won’t install it.

 One option is closed to you.
-It’s not possible to remove the iOS beta from the older device, make a fresh backup, then install that on the iPhone 11.
+It’s not possible to remove the iOS beta from the older device, make a fresh backup, then install that on the new iPhone.
+But there are good possibilities.

 Put the iOS beta on the new device to install the backup

-Alternatively, you can put the latest beta on the new device.
+The most obvious option is to put the latest beta on the new device.
 Then both your phones or tablets will be on the same iOS version and you can install the backup.
+But the process is a bit more complicated than you might think.
+Here’s what you need to do.

-The first thing to do is set up the new iPhone/iPad as a new device.
+The first thing is set up the new iPhone/iPad as a new device.
 Give it your Apple ID, but don’t restore from any old backups you might have on iCloud.

 Once this is done, head immediately to the Apple Beta Software Program webpage.
 Say that you want to Sign Up, then sign in with your Apple ID.
 On the resulting page, click on “enroll your iOS Device.”
 Install the profile, then restart your iDevice.